opennode/waldur-core/docs/api/permission_management.rst

 - ?project_group=<UUID>
 - ?project=<UUID>

+In addition, filtering by field names is supported.
+In all cases filtering is based on case insensitive partial matching.

+- ?username=<username>
+- ?full_name=<full name>
+- ?native_name=<native name>

 Ordering can be done by setting an ordering field with **?o=<field_name>**.
 For descending ordering prefix field name with a dash (-).
 Supported field names are: